What are the types of coaching?

 - Developing Emotional and Spiritual intelligence, which are considered more important than cognitive intelligence in today’s leadership needs

-Within these coaching use cases, coaches follow processes that are:
+Within these coaching use cases, coaches follow

 - Transformational coaching to shift mindset and behavior,

 - Transpersonal coaching to raise individual awareness to self-actualization levels, or